perjoraxul/cv/7day/README.txt

-Python script that let's you play hangman vs. computer.
+Python script that lets you play hangman vs. computer.